 Scientists have identified three genes in which mutations cause early-onset Alzheimer's disease.
-If you inherit one of these mutated genes from either parent, you'll likely experience Alzheimer's symptoms before age 65.
+If you inherit one of these mutated genes from either parent, you will probably have Alzheimer's symptoms before age 65.
 The genes involved are:

 - Amyloid precursor protein (APP)